 So, I wasted couple weeks thinking about it.
 Yeah.
 But then, today I just found I can do it just by pushing a value

-onto stack and running ret
+onto stack and running ret.
+Damn.
+This easy?

-So now I started to implement a basic function that'll take a struct Context
+So now I started to implement a basic function that'll take a struct Context and use the values from there

 to update the registers.